 Contracts and fees: No activation or cancellation fees.
 No long-term contract.

-Best for frequent travelers:
+Our favorite for frequent travelers:

 In-Car by Bay Alarm Medical